kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

 type BackupTest interface {
     CreateResources(namespace string)
     TestResources(namespace string)
-    DeleteResources(namespace string)
 }
 ```

 The functions work as follows:

-- The `TestResources` function validates if the test data works as expected.
-- The `CreateResources` function installs the required test data before the backup process starts.
+* The `CreateResources` function installs the required test data before the backup process starts.
-- The `DeleteResources` function deletes the resources that are a part of the cluster before executing the test.
-The resources need to be deleted to test the restore process.
+* The `TestResources` function validates if the test data works as expected.

-After the pipeline executes the backup and restore processes on the cluster, the `TestResources` function validates if the restore worked as expected.
+After the pipeline executes the backup and restore process, the `TestResources` function validates if the restore worked as expected.

 The test creates a new Namespace called `{TestName}-{UUID}`.
 This Namespace should contain all resources created during the test.
 If required, the resources can be created in other Namespaces as well.